Change Password

 Edge-Sampling

-Since the edge weights are included in both objectives, these weights will be multiplied into gradients, resulting in the explosion of the gradients and thus compromise the performance.
-To address this, LINE samples the edges with the probabilities proportional to their weights, and then treat the sampled edges as binary edges for model updating.
+Since edge weights are included in both objective functions, they are also applied to the gradients during optimization.
+This can cause gradient explosion and degrade model performance.
+To address this, LINE samples edges with probabilities proportional to their weights and treats the sampled edges as binary during model updates.

 Considerations